 3502 Main Road

 East Emmaus PA 18049

-Jesse Tobin and Matthew Sicher own and operate one of the few small, independent mushroom growers remaining in the State of PA.
-Using organic growing methods, they produce Shitake, Trumpet, Blue, Grey and Pink Oyster, Lion’s Mane and other mushroom varieties.
-In addition to selling at farmers’ markets, they sell to fine restaurants throughout the Lehigh Valley, Philadelphia and NYC.
+Jesse Tobin and Matthew Sicher own and operate one of the few small, independent mushroom growers remaining in Pennsylvania.
+Using natural growing methods, they produce Shitake, Trumpet, Blue, Grey and Pink Oyster, Lion’s Mane and other mushroom varieties.
+In addition to selling at farmers’ markets, they sell to fine restaurants throughout the Lehigh Valley, Philadelphia and New York City.

 351 Blue Rocks Road

 Salvaterra’s Gardens is a family-owned operation located in Alburtis, PA.
 Their “garden” originated as a simple backyard kitchen garden that fed the family fresh vegetables in the summertime and allowed them to put away canned and frozen items for those long winter months.
 In August 2009, Matt & Jess Salvaterra moved into a 7.5 acre farm located in Alburtis, PA.
 They enjoy growing heirloom vegetable varieties and saving the seed from these plants to continue a

 tradition that is many centuries old.
 They believe that everyone has the right to access and purchase fresh, healthy and natural food.
 “It’s important to us to utilize natural and sustainable practices and products both in our home and on our farm.
 We grow all of our products naturally and we believe that if we wouldn’t eat it or serve it to our families, we shouldn’t sell it either.”
 In January 2013 the Salvaterra’s welcomed new baby, Serafina to the farm!

 Scholl Orchards *Scholl’s begins selling in late June/Early July